AluruLab/EnGRaiN/README.md

 The EnGRaiN script requires a JSON input file with the required input configurations.
-The input configurations for these runs are present in results/config folder.
+The input configurations for the results shown in the paper are available in results/config folder.

 To run the latest version of the simulated analysis:

 1. `cd` to the results folder.
-2. Link the data direcotry : `ln -s ../data/`
+2. Link the data directory : `ln -s ../data/`
 3. Download the [yeast-edge-weights-v5.csv.gz](https://www.dropbox.com/s/c7rhjs75oek1wia/yeast-edge-weights-v5.csv.gz?dl=0)  dataset to the `data` folder.
 4. Run the command `python engrain_ensemble.py sim v5`.
 5. AUROC/AUPR Output will generated as a table in the standard output.

-A. thaliana Dataset Runs
+A. thaliana Dataset Runs and Networks
 ---
 To evaluate EnGRaiN, we also used a curated collection of \textit{A. thaliana} datasets, that we created from microarray datasets available from